CameronWhitworth/EinsteinBot/README.md

-# 🤖 EinsteinBot - Your Friendly AI-Powered Discord Bot
+# 🤖 EinsteinBot - Your AI-Powered Discord Bot

 Welcome to EinsteinBot!
 This bot harnesses the power of Google's Generative AI to bring intelligent conversations and helpful interactions to your Discord server.